kjxlau/primerdesign/README.md

 <br />

 Have fun developing your own PCR test kit.
-Step 1 to step 4 can be orchestrated using multi-agentic approach as demonstrated here:
+Step 1 to step 4 can be orchestrated using a multi-agentic approach as demonstrated here:
 [Multiagent_orchestrator.py](https://github.com/kjxlau/primerdesign/blob/main/Multiagent_orchestrator.py)

 For any queries, you can reach out to me via email at kennyjxlau@gmail.com